-ACKNOWLEDGEMENTS Primary Development Organizations The Agency for Toxic Substances and Disease Registry (ATSDR), the Center for Integrative Research on Childhood Leukemia and the Environment (CIRCLE) at the University of California, Berkeley, Commonweal, the Office of Environmental Health Hazard Assessment, California Environmental Protection Agency (OEHHA), the Science and Environmental Health Network (SEHN), and the Western States Pediatric Environmental Health Specialty Unit (WSPEHSU) teamed up to leverage our combined resources to develop and produce A Story of Health.
-Primary Development Team Mark Miller MD MPH, Director Emeritus, Western States Pediatric Environmental Health Specialty Unit at UCSF Director, Children's Environmental Health Center, Office of Environmental Health Hazard Assessment, California EPA Associate Clinical Professor, Division of Occupational, Environmental and Climate Medicine at University of California: San Francisco.
-Ted Schettler MD MPH, Science Director, Science and Environmental Health Network Maria Valenti, Director, Health and Environment Literacy Project, Commonweal A Story of Health would not have been possible without the contributions of Brian Tencza.
-Copyright: Portions of this document may be subject to the copyright act.
+ACKNOWLEDGEMENTS Primary Development Organizations The Center for Integrative Research on Childhood Leukemia and the Environment (CIRCLE) at the University of California, Berkeley, Commonweal, the Office of Environmental Health Hazard Assessment, California Environmental Protection Agency (OEHHA), the Science and Environmental Health Network (SEHN), and the Western States Pediatric Environmental Health Specialty Unit (WSPEHSU) teamed up to leverage our combined resources to develop and produce A Story of Health.
+Primary Development Team Mark Miller MD MPH, Director Emeritus, Western States Pediatric Environmental Health Specialty Unit at UCSF Director, Children's Environmental Health Center, Office of Environmental Health Hazard Assessment, California EPA Associate Clinical Professor, Division of Occupational, Environmental and Climate Medicine at University of California; San Francisco.
+Ted Schettler MD MPH.
+Science Director.
+Science and Environmental Health Network Maria Valenti, Director, Health and Environment Literacy Project, Commonweal Copyright: Portions of this document may be subject to the copyright act.
 Graphics and illustrations by Stephen Burdick Design may not be reproduced without permission.
 Do not reproduce and or modify any content or illustration.
 Any permitted reproduction of content or illustrations must be properly acknowledged.